Abhayyadav638/-Amazon-clone/README.md

 # -Amazon-clone
 this is my first code after learning HTML and CSS

+Author - Abhay yadav